-- 1. When membrane flashing requires the use of a primer applied to a substrate, all installed membranes must be protected from splashed or dripped primer, as the primer may damage the membranes and cause leaks.
-This standard also applies to work by other trades, who may use primers for self-adhering membranes typically installed on walls or around doors, windows or other wall penetrations. - 2.
-All membrane flashing plies must be - 1. installed to a substrate that is listed under Accepted Materials, and - 2. fully bonded to that underlying substrate. - 3.
-Membrane flashing plies must be installed according to the manufacturer's published instructions, but in any event must be - 1. installed from the low point of the roof (for positive laps toward the drain). - 2. offset the field membrane runs by at least 300 mm (12"). - 3. reinforced at all inside and outside corners with membrane gussets, measuring at least 100 mm x 150 mm (4" x 6"), excluding the tapered ends. - 4. hand rolled with a membrane manufacturer's accepted roller. - 4.
-Except where low parapets, metal fascia edge flashings and low door sills or window details are utilized (see also 10.3.7 Door Openings), all membrane flashing (stripping) must extend vertically on a perimeter surfaces at least 200 mm (8") above the roof field membrane, to permit a proper watertight seal.
-Where pavers, ballast, growing media or any other type of Roof Coverings are installed on top of the field membrane, membrane flashing must be carried vertically past the top surface of the covering (the Finished Roof Assembly) at least 200 mm (8"). - 5.
-The base and cap membranes must be carried up a vertical face at least 200 mm (8") but must not be terminated at the same height. - 6.
-Base membrane flashing plies must - 1.
-Extend onto the field by at least 100 mm (4"), or extend at least 100 mm (4") past perimeter mechanical fastener plates installed on the field. - 2. wrap over the top of the parapet or roof edge and down the outside face by at least 50 mm (2"). - 3. positively lap any wall membranes or finishes on the outside face of the building. - 4. be fully bonded at the seams, along all exposed edges. - 5. be finished and "buttered", with a torch or hot-air welder, before the end of the working day. - 7.
-Cap membrane flashing plies must - 1. extend onto the field at least 150 mm (6"), or at least 50 mm (2") past the edge of the base membrane flashing. - 2. be fully bonded at the seams, along all exposed edges. - 3. exhibit continuous visible bitumen bleed-out along seam edges, to a maximum of 6 mm (1/4"), accomplished with a torch or hot-air welder. - 8.
-All membrane flashing (stripping) must extend vertically on a perimeter surface at least 200 mm (8") above the finished roof surface, to permit a proper watertight seal.
-Low parapets, metal fascia edge flashings (see also 10.3.7 Door Openings), and low door sill or window details, are exempt from this requirement. - 9.
-All membrane flashing terminating on any vertical surface must be secured to the vertical substrate by the contractor.
-Exposed membrane edges must also be protected from UV radiation.
-This must be accomplished using - 1. a proprietary termination bar attached to the vertical surface with compatible fasteners and caulked with a sealant. - 2. mechanical fasteners with large heads no less than 9 mm (3/8") diameter, and covered with a metal counter-flashing, reglet flashing or wall membrane and finish.
+- 1) When membrane flashing requires the use of a primer applied to a substrate, all installed membranes must be protected from splashed or dripped primer, as the primer may damage the membranes and cause leaks.
+This standard also applies to work by other trades, who may use primers for self-adhering membranes typically installed on walls or around doors, windows or other wall penetrations. - 2) All membrane flashing plies must be - 1) installed to a substrate that is listed under Accepted Materials, and - 2) fully bonded to that underlying substrate. - 3) Membrane flashing plies must be installed according to the manufacturer's published instructions, but in any event must be - 1) installed from the low point of the roof (for positive laps toward the drain). - 2) offset the field membrane runs by at least 300 mm (12"). - 3) reinforced at all inside and outside corners with membrane gussets, measuring at least 100 mm \times 150 mm (4" \times 6"), excluding the tapered ends. - 4) hand rolled with a membrane manufacturer's accepted roller. - 4) Except where low parapets, metal fascia edge flashings and low door sills or window details are utilized (see also 10.3.7 Door Openings), all membrane flashing (stripping) must extend vertically on a perimeter surfaces at least 200 mm (8") above the roof field membrane, to permit a proper watertight seal.
+Where pavers, ballast, growing media or any other type of Roof Coverings are installed on top of the field membrane, membrane flashing must be carried vertically past the top surface of the covering (the Finished Roof Assembly) at least 200 mm (8"). - 5) The base and cap membranes must be carried up a vertical face at least 200 mm (8") but must not be terminated at the same height. - 6) Base membrane flashing plies must - 1) Extend onto the field by at least 100 mm (4"), or extend at least 100 mm (4") past perimeter mechanical fastener plates installed on the field. - 2) wrap over the top of the parapet or roof edge and down the outside face by at least 50 mm (2"). - 3) positively lap any wall membranes or finishes on the outside face of the building. - 4) be fully bonded at the seams, along all exposed edges. - 5) be finished and "buttered", with a torch or hot-air welder, before the end of the working day. - 7) Cap membrane flashing plies must - 1) extend onto the field at least 150 mm (6"), or at least 50 mm (2") past the edge of the base membrane flashing. - 2) be fully bonded at the seams, along all exposed edges. - 3) exhibit continuous visible bitumen bleed-out along seam edges, to a maximum of 6 mm (1/4"), accomplished with a torch or hot-air welder. - 8) All membrane flashing (stripping) must extend vertically on a perimeter surface at least 200 mm (8") above the finished roof surface, to permit a proper watertight seal.
+Low parapets, metal fascia edge flashings (see also 10.3.7 Door Openings), and low door sill or window details, are exempt from this requirement. - 9) All membrane flashing terminating on any vertical surface must be secured to the vertical substrate by the contractor.
+Exposed membrane edges must also be protected from UV radiation, and from water intrusion.
+This must be accomplished using one of the following options, ranked according to the maintenance they require (low to high): - 1) Adhere the roof membrane to the wall surface, and